meedstrom/inline-anki/README.md

 ## Why underlines?

-Underlines are rare on the web for a reason: you easily mistake them for hyperlinks, especially if you're colorblind.
+Underlines are rare on the web for a reason: people easily mistake them for hyperlinks, so many style guides deprecate them.

-Think of underlines as the **handwriting equivalent of bold text**.
+Think of underlines as the **handwriting version** of bold text.
 They belong on paper, not on a computer screen.
 They're not even permitted in Markdown!
 I had to hack this README by using `<ins>` HTML tags.

-Since we avoid the underline on computer screens, it's free real estate to load with a new semantic.
+Since we avoid the underline on computer screens... it's free real estate to load with a new semantic.

 "But you just said to avoid it!"
-Well, the upside compared to **bold**/*italic*/~strikethrough~, is we get **full control of how a cloze deletion should look!**  Here's how it looks in my Emacs:
+Well, the upside compared to **bold**/*italic*/~strikethrough~, is we get **full control of how a cloze deletion should look!**  Here's how I've made it look in my Emacs:

 <img alt="Example in Emacs, of cloze text inside a box" src="box-example-source.png" width="600px" />